orzesia/radiation-mouse/README.md

-# radiation-mouse

-**RNA-Seq Analysis of Radiation Effects in A20 Lymphoma Mouse Model**
+# RNA-Seq Analysis of Radiation Effects in A20 Lymphoma Mouse Model

-This project was completed as part of the *Data Mining Modeling Biostatistics* course at Humber Polytechnic using R. It explores the transcriptional response to radiation exposure in a murine lymphoma model using RNA-seq count data.
+This project was completed as part of the *Data Mining Modeling Biostatistics* course at Humber Polytechnic using R. January - April 2025.
+It explores the transcriptional response to radiation exposure in a murine lymphoma model using RNA-seq count data.

 ## Summary